Green Tier Legacy Communities (GTLC)

 Legacy Communities are a leading example for combating climate change at the local level.

-Currently, over 25 communities and counties across the state have signed the charter and are actively participating.
+Currently, 30 communities and counties across the state have signed the charter and are actively participating.

 To become a Green Tier Legacy Community, visit the DNR Green Tier website.

 Green Tier communities are participating in Legacy Community Alliance for Health (LCAH) – a project to build capacity within participating municipalities to improve health and health equity through the use of data and evidence-informed policies.
 The goal is to help communities achieve gains in at least one of four policy areas of interest: clean water, active transportation, safe and affordable housing, and/or healthy and affordable local food systems.
 Each participating community will choose its own policy approach.

 History of Green Tier Legacy Communities